Fenimoure/Telegram-Adwaita-Dark-theme/README.md

 # Telegram 🤝 GTK4 Color palette

-Not in development right now.
+Not in development right now - waiting for Fedora 36 release to begin.
 You can check out [our theme for Gnome 41.5 and older](https://github.com/Fenimoure/Telegram-Adwaita-Dark-theme/tree/Gnome-41.5-and-older) instead!

 ---